by John Clayson

 4th September 1939

 William Dennis, a lengthman of Grantham, was struck by a train inside Peascliffe Tunnel.
-He was in a group of men who were travelling to carry out track repairs inside the tunnel.
-They were in a brake van at the rear of a works train.
-They had stopped in the tunnel when another train was heard, approaching from behind.
+He was with a group of men who were travelling to carry out track repairs inside the tunnel.
+They were in a brake van at the rear of a works train which had stopped in the tunnel, when another train was heard approaching from behind.
 At the inquest into William's death it was said that he appeared to become anxious, perhaps fearing a repeat of the fatal rear-end collision involving a works train at Barkston three years before (see above).
 William had survived the Barkston accident and he'd been a bearer at the funeral of one of its victims.
 He and two other men descended from the brake van and he was struck as the train passed on the other line.

 14th February 1940